angular-architects/nx-ddd-plugin/README.md

 ## About

-This plugin installs some schematics which automate slicing your Nx workspace into domains and layers according to Nrwl's best practices and our ideas about [client-side DDD with Angular](https://www.softwarearchitekt.at/aktuelles/sustainable-angular-architectures-1/):
+This plugin installs some schematics which automate slicing your Nx workspace into domains and layers according to Nrwl's best practices and our ideas about [client-side DDD with Angular](- [Blog: All about DDD for Angular & Frontend Architectures](https://www.angulararchitects.io/blog/all-about-ddd-for-frontend-architectures-with-angular-co/)):

 ![domains and layers](https://github.com/angular-architects/nx-ddd-plugin/blob/master/libs/ddd/assets/ddd.png?raw=true)